Demographics of the Southern Cone

 The Southern Cone (Cono Sur, Cone Sul) is a geographic region composed of the southernmost areas of South America, mostly south of the Tropic of Capricorn.
-Although geographically this includes part of Southern and Southeastern (São Paulo) Brazil, in terms of political geography the Southern cone has traditionally comprised Argentina, Chile, Paraguay, and Uruguay.
-In the narrowest sense, it only covers Argentina, Chile and Uruguay.
+Although geographically this includes parts of Southern and Southeastern (São Paulo), Brazil, and Paraguay, in terms of political geography the Southern Cone has traditionally comprised Argentina, Chile, and Uruguay.

 The population of Argentina, Chile and Uruguay is 40, 17.5 and 3.6 million respectively.
 Buenos Aires is the largest metropolitan area at 13.1 million and Santiago, Chile has 6.4 million.
 When part of Southeastern Brazil is included, São Paulo is the largest city, with 19.8 million; in the Southern Brazil, the largest metropolitan area is Porto Alegre, with more than 4 million.
 Uruguay's capital and largest city, Montevideo, has 1.8 million, and it receives many visitors on ferry boats across the Río de la Plata from Buenos Aires, 50 km away.
-Asunción, Paraguay's capital city has a population of 2.1 million.
+Asunción, Paraguay's capital city, has a population of 2.1 million.